panushri25/emrQA/README.md

 ## Dataset Bugs

 ##### I see a bug in the dataset, What should I do ?

+For later versions of emrQA and recent updates contact Preethi Raghavan (praghav@us.ibm.com).

 Please contact [Anusri Pampari][anusri-home] (\<first-name\>@stanford.edu) for any bugs.
 The more details you provide me about the bug, the easier and hence quicker you will make it for me to debug it.
 You can help me with the following information: